Art at the Center Fall 2020 Virtual Show

 - Artists must supply title cards for each piece that include contact information, price (if for sale), medium (painting, photography or mixed media) and size of piece.

 - Artists must also submit a list of the titles of work being submitted.
+We have a form you can fill out at time of art drop off, or you can bring a list with you.

 - Artists are asked to contribute a $20 donation toward the Open House at the time of registration.
 This fee will be waived if it provides a financial hardship to the artist.